What happened

 Scoring Rationale

-The story is a notable example of enterprise cost governance for AI at scale.
-It matters to practitioners running internal pilots and buying per-token services, but it is not a frontier-model or sector-shifting event.
+A widely reported, concrete example of enterprise cost governance for agentic AI at scale, relevant to practitioners running internal pilots and buying per-token tools.
+It is notable and well-sourced (Bloomberg, TechCrunch, LA Times) but is an operational cost-control measure rather than a frontier-model or sector-shifting event.

 Practice with real Ride-Hailing data